 In Figure A you can see two SanDisk Ultra USB devices.
 The one on the left is a conventional device and the other is a monolithic device, but they are nearly indistinguishable at a glance.
 Click the picture to enlarge and see the difference.
-For full size devices, you can often tell a monolith by looking straight into the front of the USB connector and looking for a metal lip across the bottom.
+For full size devices, you can often tell a monolith by looking straight into the front of the USB connector and looking for a metal lip across the bottom, which helps retain the chip inside the housing.
+(Not all monoliths are identifiable this way, but it is pretty common.)
 The monolith version of these SanDisk Ultras have been seen coming from Amazon and Walmart as of 2018-06-04.

 Figure B depicts a very common USB device from PNY.
 You can tell it is a monolith from the metal bar at the bottom that retains the chip.
 There are no parts inside the plastic housing; it’s just one small “chip” inside the metal connector.